Percy Jackson & the Olympians: The Sea of Monsters

 The Sea of Monsters is the second novel in the series and was released on April 1, 2006.

-Camp Half-Blood is under attack when Thalia's tree, which guards the borders of the camp against monsters, is poisoned and slowly begins to die.
-Chiron, the camp activities director, has been replaced by Tantalus.
-To save the tree and the camp, someone must recover the Golden Fleece, which is located somewhere in the Sea of Monsters (the Bermuda Triangle).
-At the same time, Percy learns that Grover, who has left on a quest to find Pan, has been captured by the Cyclops Polyphemus, and that the Fleece is on the Cyclops's island.
-Percy sets out to rescue Grover with Annabeth and his Cyclops half-brother Tyson, even though Tantalus has prohibited him from doing so.
+Camp Half-Blood falls under attack when Thalia's tree, which guards the borders of camp against monsters, is poisoned and begins to die.
+To save the tree and the camp, someone must recover the Golden Fleece, located somewhere in the Sea of Monsters (the Bermuda Triangle).
+Percy then learns Grover, who was on a quest to find Pan, has been captured by the Cyclops Polyphemus, and is on the Cyclops's island, where the Fleece resides.
+Percy goes to rescue Grover with Annabeth and his Cyclops half-brother Tyson, even though Tantalus, the new camp activities director, has prohibited him from doing so.
 Meanwhile, Ares' daughter Clarisse La Rue is sent on an official quest by Camp Half-Blood to retrieve the Fleece.
-The trip to the Sea of Monsters is long and hazardous, and along the way, the heroes encounter several dangers including Scylla and Charybdis, the sorceress Circe, the Sirens, and their former friend Luke Castellan.
-Percy also learns of a prophecy from the Oracle of Delphi: A child of one of "the Big Three" most important gods (Zeus, Poseidon, and Hades) will play a vital part in the success or failure of resurrecting Kronos the Titan-King and saving Olympus.
-Following the encounter with Luke, the heroes eventually retrieve the Fleece and restore Thalia's tree, unknowingly resurrecting Thalia, daughter of Zeus.
-She had been turned into the tree by her father after she sacrificed herself so Annabeth and Luke could get safely to Camp Half-Blood six years prior.
+The trip to the Sea of Monsters is long and hazardous, and along the way, the heroes encounter several dangers.
+Percy also learns of a prophecy from the Oracle of Delphi: A child of one of "the Big Three" gods (Zeus, Poseidon, and Hades) will play a vital part in the success or failure of resurrecting Kronos the Titan-King and saving Olympus.
+Following a reencounter with Luke, the heroes retrieve the Fleece and restore Thalia's tree, resurrecting Thalia, daughter of Zeus.

 The book was adapted into a film by 20th Century Fox under the title Percy Jackson: Sea of Monsters (2013), which was directed by Thor Freudenthal.
 Riordan did not approve of the film's screenplay, which differed from the book's plot.